FillyLumi/PlugDjButBad/README.md

    ```
    Replace the example roster entries before you publish the site so only trusted friends can sign
    in as moderators.
-2. **Choose a private ntfy topic.** Update `NTFY_TOPIC` in `index.html` to a long random string,
+2. **Choose a private ntfy topic.** Update the `ntfyConfig` object in `scripts/config.js` to use a
-   e.g. `plugdjbutbad-8h2f3n9pv0`. ntfy topics are public, so obscurity protects your room.
-You
+   long random `topic`, e.g. `plugdjbutbad-8h2f3n9pv0`. ntfy topics are public, so obscurity
-   don't need an account, API key, or token.
+   protects your room.
+You don't need an account, API key, or token.
 3. **(Optional) Point search at another Piped instance.** The inline search box uses
    [`piped.video`](https://piped.video) to avoid Google API keys.
 If that instance ever goes down,
    swap in another [public Piped host](https://github.com/TeamPiped/Piped/wiki/Instances) by editing
-   the `SEARCH_ENDPOINTS` array near the top of `index.html`.
+   the `searchEndpoints` array in `scripts/config.js`.
 4. **Commit to `main`.** Make sure your default branch is named `main` and push this repository
    there so GitHub Pages can serve the site.
 5. **Enable GitHub Pages.** In your repository on GitHub go to **Settings → Pages**, choose